It’s a nightmare.

-Adding a 1 inch layer of good compost to the top of your weedless garden will provide sufficient food for the plants and microorganisms.
+Adding a 1-inch layer of good compost to the top of your weedless garden will provide sufficient food for the plants and microorganisms.

 If you have the time and inclination you can make your own compost.
 If not you can just buy some from local producers.

 It’s better to not buy the compost from the garden supply stores because it is sterilized and the microorganisms in it are dead.
-Instead check the Yellow Pages and find local suppliers who make the compost from waste and will supply them to you.
+Instead, check the Yellow Pages and find local suppliers who make the compost from waste and will supply them to you.

-You do need to be careful when buying compost to check that it is fully compost and not mixed up with soil.
+You do need to be careful when buying compost to check that it is fully composted and not mixed up with soil.
 You should also find out about the source of the compost because the more varied the material used the better will the compost be.

-Also try to find out the process used for making the compost because there might be hazardous industrial waste or weeds in the compost and you don’t want to use that especially for vegetable gardening.
+Also, try to find out the process used for making the compost because there might be hazardous industrial waste or weeds in the compost and you don’t want to use that especially for vegetable gardening.

 Making your own compost

-You cannot fail if you try to make your own compost because organic material will eventually decompose and you will get the dark rich material.
+You cannot fail if you try to make your own compost because the organic material will eventually decompose and you will get the dark rich material.

 It’s best if you make the compost using a range of organic material because then it will contain all the essential nutrients that the plants need.